 This technology is known as an HD Wallet; the HD stands for “Hierarchical Deterministic”.

 We start out by generating a master private key.
 This is a very large random number (the idea is to be very confident that no one else could possibly know what it is).
-To make sure of that, we combine two things:
+To make sure of that, we use a secure random data source that is built into your phone.
+This ensures that your random key cannot be predicted by anyone.

 We then take the random master key and convert it to a recovery phrase.
 This is a set of words that you can (and must) record and store in a secure place that is not your phone.
 A fireproof safe or a safety deposit box are good choices.
 The recovery phrase can be converted back to your master key so that you can recover your wallet in the event that your phone is lost or damaged.